ColtonSundstrom/Skylux/Skylux_iOS_1.1/README.md

 Microphone Icon by Aya Sofya from Noun Project

+App Features:

+PROFESSOR SCOVIL READ HERE:

+SETUP PROCESS:

+    1) Ensure you have Paho-MQTT installed.
+This can be done by running pip install Paho-MQTT
+    2) Start up DummyDevice.py.
+This allows you to see the open/close commands being sent via the server.
+    3) Register with all required information.
+The MAC for the test device is 11:22:33:44:55:66.
+This is embedded in SKYLUX_MAC.png for the QR code reading.
+    4) Log in with your provided information from step 4.
+    5) Issue commands and see them being received by the test device in DummyDevice.py

+THINGS TO NOTE:
+    1) Scheduling isn't currently implemented server-side.
+You will get error code 500 if you submit a schedule, but the server does store the information.
+    2) If the commands aren't working, then you must re login.
+Simply open menu->login.
+    3) Location services and camera access are required to run this application.
+Ensure you have the proper permissions enabled.
+    4) To ensure everything is properly laid out, run simulation on a device iPhone 6s or later.

+QR CODE READER

+The QR code reader is used under the register skylight screen.
+It is assumed that the QR code will contain a MAC address with 6 tuples separated by colons.
+This information is then sent to the server upon registration.

+LOGIN/REGISTRATION

+The logn/registration process isnt anything too revolutionary.
+When registering, the user sends a username and password to the server via an API POST to Colton Sundstrom's (my CPE 350/450 Partner) MQTT server.
+This is relatively similar to the firebase/Google auth process, in that the username password combo is saved on the server along with the associated MAC for the machine they are registered to.

+Logging in involves sending the user name and password, and if correct, the server will reply with an authentication token.
+This alows for more secure communication and allows for sending commands to the server without having to provide too much information.
+Whenever a command is made, an auth token is sent with it so the server knows exactly who sent what.

+MICROPHONE SPEECH ENGINE

+Tapping the microphone button begins the Skylux listening process.
+It listens for commands then performs segues based on those commands.
+Commands must be prefaced with the word "Skylight".
+I.e. "Skylight open", "Skylight help", etc..
+The microphone can open all pages in the application and issue commands.

+MILESTONE 3

 MAJOR DEVELOPMENT UPDATE:

 In milestone 2, I suggested that I would use the iPhone camera in order to utilize the OPEN/CLOSE commands.